yiisoft/docs/guide/en/structure/action.md

 }
 ```

-We usually call this class a "controller".
+We usually call such class a "controller".

 ## Autowiring